|This is an unofficial version.

 15(3) to (5)[Repealed] S.M.
 2001, c.
 18, s.
 15.

-15(6) Any bonds whose issuance is authorized under The Hospital Capital Financing Authority Act shall bear the seal of the corporation, which may be impressed thereon or may be engraved, lithographed, printed, or otherwise mechanically reproduced thereon and, together with any coupons attached thereto, shall bear the manual, engraved, lithographed, printed, or otherwise mechanically reproduced signature of the chairperson of the corporation; and any such mechanically reproduced seal and signature shall, for all purposes, be valid and binding upon the corporation if the bond or debenture bearing it, or to which the coupon bearing it is attached, is countersigned by an officer of the corporation appointed by the corporation for that purpose.
+15(6) Any bonds issued by the corporation shall bear the seal of the corporation, which may be impressed thereon or may be engraved, lithographed, printed, or otherwise mechanically reproduced thereon and, together with any coupons attached thereto, shall bear the manual, engraved, lithographed, printed, or otherwise mechanically reproduced signature of the chairperson of the corporation; and any such mechanically reproduced seal and signature shall, for all purposes, be valid and binding upon the corporation if the bond or debenture bearing it, or to which the coupon bearing it is attached, is countersigned by an officer of the corporation appointed by the corporation for that purpose.

 15(7) to (12) [Repealed] S.M.
 2001, c.
 18, s.
 15.

 17 The minister may make grants to the corporation out of money appropriated by the Legislature for that purpose.